Son of God (Christianity): Pauline epistles

-Paul therefore distinguished between their graced situation as God's adopted children and that of Jesus as Son of God.
-In understanding the latter's "natural" divine sonship, Paul firstly spoke of God "sending his own Son in the likeness of sinful nature and to deal with sin" (Rom.
-8:3).
-In a similar passage, Paul says that "when the fullness of time had come God sent his Son, born of a woman, born under the law" (Gal.
-4:4).
-If one examines these three passages in some detail, it raises the question whether Paul thinks of an eternally pre-existent Son coming into the world from his Father in heaven to set humanity free from sin and death (Rom.
-8:3, 32) and make it God's adopted children (Gal.
-4:4–7).
-The answer will partly depend, first, on the way one interprets other Pauline passages which do not use the title "Son of God" (2 Cor.
-8:9; Phil.
-2:6–11).
+Paul therefore distinguishes between their graced situation as God's adopted children and that of Jesus as Son of God.
+In understanding the latter's "natural" divine sonship, Paul firstly speaks of God "sending his own Son in the likeness of sinful nature and to deal with sin" (Romans 8:3).
+In a similar passage, Paul says that "when the fullness of time had come God sent his Son, born of a woman, born under the law" (Galatians 4:4).
+If one examines these three passages in some detail, it raises the question whether Paul thinks of an eternally pre-existent Son coming into the world from his Father in heaven to set humanity free from sin and death (Romans 8:3, 32) and make it God's adopted children (Galatians 4:4–7).
+The answer will partly depend, first, on the way one interprets other Pauline passages which do not use the title "Son of God" (2 Corinthians 8:9; Philippians 2:6–11).
 These latter passages present a pre-existent Christ taking the initiative, through his "generosity" in "becoming poor" for us and "assuming the form of a slave".
-The answer will, second, depend on whether one judges 1 Corinthians 8:6 and Colossians 1:16 to imply that as a pre-existent being the Son was active at creation. without explicitly naming "the Son" as such, runs:
+The answer will, second, depend on whether one judges 1 Corinthians 8:6 and Colossians 1:16 to imply that as a pre-existent being the Son was active at creation.
+1 Corinthians 8:6, without explicitly naming "the Son" as such, runs:

-There is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist.